CLINICAL PROGRAMS – CHRONIC INFLAMMATION

 LESSONS FROM SEPTIC ORGAN DYSFUNCTION

-In a first biological proof of concept PK/PD trial in patients suffering from pulmonary or abdominal infections and early septic organ dysfunction, IFX-1 highly significantly inhibited C5a and demonstrated to be safe and well tolerated.
+In a first biological proof of concept PK/PD trial in patients suffering from pulmonary or abdominal infections and early septic organ dysfunction, IFX-1 highly significantly inhibited C5a, left MAC formation in patient plasma intact and demonstrated to be safe and well tolerated.
 This multi center dose escalation double blind placebo controlled study recruited 72 patients (16 patients per dosing group plus 8 placebo patients for each dosing group) and was a first-of-its-kind study in this infectious disease field because patients were recruited and put on study drug within 3.5 h after screening.
 Besides reaching all primary endpoints, IFX-1 administration resulted in benefit trends in laboratory parameters (cytokines) as well as in clinical endpoints for which the study was not powered to demonstrate statistical significance.
-The results from this ground breaking study gave insight into complement consumption and IFX-1 PK profiles in acutely ill patients suffering from abdominal and pulmonary infections and laid the ground for the clinical development program in sCAP.
+The results from this ground-breaking study gave insight into complement consumption and IFX-1 PK profiles in acutely ill patients suffering from abdominal and pulmonary infections.